Dugu Qiubai

-Dugu Qiubai is a fictional character who is mentioned by name in three wuxia novels by Jin Yong (Louis Cha).
-He does not appear directly in any of the novels because he lived in an era long before the events of the novels took place.
-Nicknamed "Sword Devil" (劍魔 (jiàn mó)) to reflect his prowess in and devotion to the practice of swordplay, he attains the philosophical level of "swordsmanship without a sword", which means that he uses swordplay techniques in combat without the physical existence of a sword.
+Dugu Qiubai, literally "A Loner Who Seeks Defeat", is a fictional character mentioned by name only in three wuxia novels by Jin Yong (Louis Cha): The Return of the Condor Heroes, The Smiling, Proud Wanderer, and The Deer and the Cauldron.
+A formidable swordsman who lived long before the events of the novels take place, he was nicknamed "Sword Devil" to reflect his prowess in and devotion to the perfection of swordsmanship to the point where he had attained the philosophical level of "swordsmanship without a sword".

 Name

 Dugu Qiubai's family name Dugu (literally "alone") suggests that he was ethnically Xianbei; his given name "Qiubai" literally means "seek defeat".
-His full name thus roughly translates to "A Loner Who Seeks Defeat", representing his status as an invincible swordsman haunted by solitude, as no one can defeat or equal him in swordplay.
+His full name thus roughly translates to "A Loner Who Seeks Defeat", representing his status as a formidable swordsman haunted by solitude as no one can rival him in swordsmanship.